What’s the best way to get rid of stubborn black spot?

 For light contamination of patio black spot, you may only need 20-30 minutes of dwell time.
 There will always be large variations in dwell time.
 Black spot removal is unlike the removal of green algaes and moss.
 The chemicals that are used for those problems are totally different.
 They are products which are just sprayed on dry and left to soak in and then dry out again.

-Floorseal Patio Black Spot Remover Plus full-strength cleaning solution which is to be used neat.
-It has a high level of active content this reduces the dwell time required to remove lichens.
+Floorseal Black Spot Remover Plus is a full-strength cleaning solution which is to be used neat.
+It has a high level of active content; this reduces the dwell time required to remove lichens.
 You will still need reasonable dwell times on medium to heavy contaminations.

 Using general patio cleaners means using more product and leads to a less than satisfactory result.
 Sometimes people will try to use general moss and algae removers which have no real effect on lichens.

 Use the correct product at high strength, couple this with some patience and you will get great results every time.